-This temple was originally at the First Cataract of the upper Nile river in Egypt.
-And, it was part of a larger temple complex.
-However, because of the Aswan Dam, it is now located on an island in the reservoir.
+Initially located at the First Cataract of the upper Nile River in Egypt, this temple was part of a more lavish temple complex.
+However, since they built the Aswan Dam, this temple is now located on an island in the reservoir.
 All outlying structures succumbed to the depths of the artificial lake Nassar.

 The points from 12 to 15 are going Eastward on the ley line that intersects with point 8 at the Temple of Luxor in Egypt.